shaun9111/script-to-check-if-a-server-is-up/README.md

     Once the IP address is online, the script displays a message indicating that the IP address is online, and then pauses the script.

 To use the script, simply open Notepad or any text editor, copy and paste the above code into the editor, save it with a .bat extension (e.g., ping_until_online.bat), and then run the script.
+Alternatively you can downlaod the pre-made script I made.
 The user will be prompted to enter an IP address to ping, and the script will ping the IP address until it is online.